johnwcowan/r7rs-work/BytevectorsCowan.md

-Withdrawn by the author in favor of NumericVectorsCowan and [[https://github.com/TaylanUB/scheme-bytestructures|ByteStructuresTaylanub]].
+Withdrawn by the author in favor of [NumericVectorsCowan](NumericVectorsCowan.md) and [ByteStructuresTaylanub](https://github.com/TaylanUB/scheme-bytestructures).